Ziya-As/PostgreSQL/postgreSQL.md

 ### Creating a database view

 A view is a named query stored in the PostgreSQL database server.
-A view allows you to query data from it like a regular table but does not store the data physically.
+A view allows we to query data from it like a regular table but does not store the data physically.
 Therefore, a view is referred to as a virtual table.

-In PostgreSQL, you can create views that store data physically.
+In PostgreSQL, we can create views that store data physically.
 These views are called _materialized views_.

 We use the `CREATE VIEW` statement to create a new view: